hyptos/Matimer/README.md

-# Matimer
-- # Timer with a clock
+# Matimer is a Timer with a clock

 In order to track time of my current task, I created this little reminder with a clock.

-There is so much more to add and to lint :)
+:)

 ## Installation